 Question Structure

-Objective one was to explore the motivations of spa consumers by inviting respondents to give descriptions of personal spa experiences that they deem to be memorable and addressed the expectations of spa experiences to discover client preferences and the emotions or feelings that need to occur when visiting a spa for them to feel satisfied with their spa journey.
-In doing this it found that relaxation is the driving motivational purpose behind going to consume spa, along with other feelings of authenticity and thoughts of “being treated well” by employees.
-Primary research findings compliment previous studies by Mandelbaum and Lerner (2008) on the contemporary spa consumer, Mak et al. (2009) about
+Objective one was to explore the motivations of spa consumers by inviting respondents to give descriptions of personal spa experiences that they deem to be memorable and address the expectations of spa experiences to discover client preferences and the emotions or feelings that need to occur when visiting a spa for them to feel satisfied with their spa journey.
+In doing this, it found that relaxation is the driving motivation behind going to the spa, along with other feelings of authenticity and thoughts of “being treated well” by employees.
+Primary research findings complement previous studies by Mandelbaum and Lerner (2008) on the contemporary spa consumer, Mak et al. (2009) about relaxation and rejuvenation as the prevalent motivational factors.
+Tourism literature from Chen et al. (2008) further supports regard relaxation being the primary trend for memorable spa experiences acting as a key motivator for experiencing wellness, and Hu et al. (2019) on the capabilities of the contemporary spa consumer by identifying a spa they intend to visit based on value and quality.

 However, it contradicts Sipe and Testa’s (2018) findings as escapism was not the main expectation of a spa experience; findings show that there is now a focus on the feelings of being in a high-standard luxurious environment followed by less common themes around cleanliness, cost, and happiness.
-Whilst the study finds this, perhaps a different question that focuses on the specific spa consumers' reasonings for seeking a spa experience, a few responses explained as to what motivated them to go and book or visit a spa in particular.
-The study approaches the investigation from a spa operator's point of view and for this reason could be the background to assist existing or new spas in designing innovative spas that engage and entice spa consumers to become repeat guests.
+Whilst the study finds this, perhaps a different question that focuses on the specific spa consumers' reasonings for seeking a spa experience, a few responses explained what motivated them to go and book or visit a spa in particular.
+The study approaches the investigation from a spa operator's point of view and, for this reason, could be the background to assist existing or new spas in designing innovative spas that engage and entice spa consumers to become repeat guests.

-smell and sight.
-The sound was not the main sense spa consumers focused on when in a treatment room.
+Objective two was to analyze how the senses impact the spa experience critically; the literature suggested that senses need to be implemented throughout the spa experience, including the atmosphere and ambience of facilities/rooms right down to the demeanour and dress standards of their employees (Bjurstom and Cohen, 2008).
+They help maintain optimum satisfaction criteria and allow spas to create an experience that creates a sense of peace (Wuttke and Cohen, 2008).
+The study asked respondents what their most memorable sense was when receiving a spa treatment and found that touch (therapist-client contact) was most prominent before smell and sight.
+The sound was not the main sense spa consumers focused on in a treatment room.
 Because touch was the most memorable sense when receiving a spa treatment, it supports Beck’s (2012) knowledge that the power of touch is still highly effective and what is remembered when receiving a treatment.
-This implies that even in times when society is experiencing a disconnection between people and a surge in technology, the spa industry should not lose sight of the human interaction aspects as it is significant in creating memorable spa experiences.
-New knowledge is obtained regarding sound, that could be useful for the spa industry and future studies on senses in spas as it contradicts existing literature as multi-sensory marketing is popular within spa experiences (Yozukmaz and Topaloğlu, 2016), however not all senses the spa consumer is exposed to become memorable due to perceptual selectivity (Solomon, 2018).
-Perhaps more personalized music could be an approach to better achieving engagement with sound.
+This implies that even when society is experiencing a disconnection between people and a surge in technology, the spa industry should not lose sight of human interaction as it is significant in creating memorable spa experiences.
+New knowledge is obtained regarding sound that could be useful for the spa industry and future studies on senses in spas as it contradicts existing literature as multi-sensory marketing is popular within spa experiences (Yozukmaz and Topaloğlu, 2016), not all senses the spa consumer is exposed to become memorable due to perceptual selectivity (Solomon, 2018).
+Perhaps more personalized music could be an approach to better-achieving engagement with sound.

-and the provision of quality customer service are what could be perceived as the key notions that are needed to successfully gain repeat patronage.
+Objective three was to evaluate how memorable spa experiences create client retention critically.
+Berry (1983) suggested that service operators should apply a relationship marketing strategy to obtain high retention that focuses on ‘attracting, maintaining, and enhancing’ relationships of customers with employees.
+Further literature by Sethna and Blythe (2019) stated that satisfaction alone is not always enough to generate loyalty; however, satisfaction can influence re-patronage and repeat visits (Liu et al. 2017).
+According to Hu et al. (2019), overall satisfaction influences customer re-visitation.
+The research found that post-consumption emotions generated from the benefits of facilities in the spa experience and the provision of quality customer service are what could be perceived as the key notions that are needed to gain repeat patronage successfully.
 Other primary research found that indoor spa pools were of higher importance, followed by relaxation rooms.
-This supports existing literature by Crebbin-Bailey, Harcup, and Harrington (2004), that the connection of water within a spa environment is one of the main amenities that are essential to the spa makeup.
-However, outdoor pools and experience showers were ranked at the bottom end of the spectrum which may be due to weather conditions in the UK affecting experiencing outdoor pools.
-Experience showers may be perceived as more of a necessity than an experience depending on the aromas in contrast to regular showers.
+This supports existing literature by Crebbin-Bailey, Harcup, and Harrington (2004) that water connection within a spa environment is one of the main amenities essential to the spa makeup.
+However, outdoor pools and experience showers were ranked at the bottom end of the spectrum, possibly due to weather conditions in the UK affecting experiencing outdoor pools.
+Experience showers may be perceived as more of a necessity than an experience, depending on the aromas of regular showers.

-time for spa purposes.
-For example, some prefer to “experience new spas when traveling to different places” and others “revisit the spa to have a massage treatment” and therefore go to a nearby spa to experience a specific treatment, perhaps with a trusted and previously visited a therapist.
-These responses were gathered from the question that asked respondents what would make them visit a spa they had previously experienced and found that the main priority is quality both in customer service and quality or range of facilities and treatments.
-Alternatively, they would not choose to re-visit a spa that had poor customer service combined with low levels of cleanliness and maintenance.
-This supports that service quality and total quality management have an impact on the first impressions of a spa (Reitsamer, 2016) but this evidence builds upon this as it could ultimately decide whether or not they become a loyal consumer of that spa.
+Objective four was to justify what part of the spa experience creates consumer loyalty; the study asked respondents how far they prepared to travel to visit a spa and found that 11-20 miles or 50+ miles were most favoured; however, this was deemed to be invaluable as if they are travelling 50 miles or more they may not remain loyal.
+If on holiday or visiting a destination spa, they may not be willing to travel this far every time for spa purposes.
+For example, some prefer to “experience new spas when travelling to different places”, and others “revisit the spa to have a massage treatment” and, therefore, go to a nearby spa to experience a specific treatment, perhaps with a trusted and previously visited therapist.
+These responses were gathered from the question that asked respondents what would make them visit a spa they had previously experienced.
+They found that the main priority is quality both in customer service and quality or range of facilities and treatments.
+Alternatively, they would not choose to revisit a spa with poor customer service combined with low levels of cleanliness and maintenance.
+This supports that service quality and total quality management impact the first impressions of a spa (Reitsamer, 2016).
+Still, this evidence builds upon this as it could ultimately decide whether or not they become a loyal consumer of that spa.

 Adongo, C. A., Amuquandoh, F. E. and Amenumey, E. K. (2017).
 ‘Modelling spa-goers’ choices of therapeutic activities’, Journal of Hospitality and Tourism Management, (31), p.105–113

 Ahani, A., Nilashi, M., Ibrahim, O., Sanzogni, L. and Weaven, S. (2019).
-Market segmentation and travel choice prediction in spa hotels through tripadvisor’s online reviews.
+Market segmentation and travel choice prediction in spa hotels through TripAdvisor’s online reviews.
 International Journal of Hospitality Management, (80), p.52-77.

 Allaway, A.W., Gooner, R.M., Berkowitz, D. and Davis, L. (2006).
 Deriving and exploring behaviour segments within a retail loyalty card programme.
 European Journal of Marketing.